easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20190528
+## some findings and understandings before moving poles
+so far, I've been struggle to understand the concept of poles for MIMO

+there was actually not too much to say. at one point I thought my way of calculating closed-loop poles for MIMO was wrong.
+I then used `pole()` and verified that `eig(A - B*K)` was correct, at least in this case.

+following Yuchao's suggestion, I also tried `ss2tf()` on my model. it's confirmed that it's indeed an MIMO system. it should be noted that state dimension has little to do with whether the system was MIMO. it's the number of I/Os that matters, as the name implies. and it's also important that they are coupled, interacting. this was also confirmed. otherwise, it's just a bunch of SISO systems written in a matrix form. it can be easily divided into several SISO systems and solved.

+so what did we learn? after the LQR, some of the closed-loop poles are, indeed, quite fast. it could be that my gains/weights in Q matrix were too high but is it possible to move the fast poles to slow w/o losing performance?
+I think that pole was there for a reason and though that pole was fast, sampling time was not a problem when LQR controller was moved to discrete time with a reasonable sampling time (see [this log](https://github.com/easyt0re/piecewiseLinearModel#added-discrete-time-lqr-lqrdiscm)).
+I think high gain/fast pole was the consequence of the rise time requirement. that's why it shouldn't be moved.

+after reading the log mentioned above, I was a bit confused about the claim that "closed-loop poles were slower than 120 and reasonable". was this a time when the gains/weights were different or for a different test/task (I had different Q matrix for force disturb and position step)?

 # 20190514
 ## established start, stop, and linop separately
 everything was done with *exeInitPosScript.m* and *controlDemoLMwIAW.slx*